Skip to content

 Timeline of Native American remains made available for return to tribes by the Univ. of Iowa

 Tribal and institutional capacity, funding, staffing, regulatory changes, audits, Review Committee decisions and litigation may influence timelines.
-Under NAGPRA, institutions determine whether Native American remains may be returned through cultural affiliation using evidence such as tribal traditional knowledge and biological and archaeological links, or through disposition based on geographic affiliation.
+Under NAGPRA, institutions make Native American remains available for return and determine whether they are culturally affiliated using evidence such as tribal traditional knowledge and biological and archaeological links.
+From 2010 to 2024, remains could also be returned through disposition based on geographic affiliation.
+Institutions can also determine that remains are culturally unidentifiable.
+Tribes may request the transfer of these remains, or they may be reinterred by the institution.

 How the Univ. of Iowa compares to other institutions